 Another book on my ‘why haven’t I read this book yet’ list.
 I’ve had Homegoing sitting on my shelf ever since it came out, and again previously started it but put it down.
 Clearly, I was an idiot.
 It’s brilliant, a wonderful piece of storytelling.

 Zeus is a Dick by Sue Donkin – 4 stars

 I love anything to do with greek mythology so of course – with a title like Zeus is a Dick – I had to request a copy on NetGalley.
 This is the everyday version of Mythos by Stephen Fry.
 Honestly, almost the story-by-story but it’s much funnier, exceedingly rude and just great reading.

 The Shadow Man by Helen Fields – 5 stars

-This is the first standalone from Helen Fields that is Avon is publishing and I am so glad I get to work on this book!!
-That’s all I have to say on that…
+This is the first standalone from Helen Fields that Avon is publishing and I am so glad I get to work on this book!!
+That’s all I have to say about that…

 North and South by Elizabeth Gaskell – 4 stars